auger-prime-sde/uub-linux/README.md

 (... ubi stuff ...)
 U-Boot-PetaLinux> ubi create u-boot-env2 0xFF80 s
 (... ubi stuff ...)
-U-Boot-PetaLinux> ubi create itbs 0x1794300 s
+U-Boot-PetaLinux> ubi create itbs 0x1794300
 ````

-Note the 's' at the end - that selects a static volume.
+Note the 's' at the end - that selects a static volume for the first two.
 Also note that you must specify the sizes in hex, even though they report back in decimal.

 Now do
 ```